Basics

 All methods rely on rate limits to help provide a good experience for all users.
 All rate limits are per client ID.
 By default, each client is limited to 100 requests per 10-second period.

-If you exceed a rate limit, a 429 Too Many Requests
+If you exceed a rate limit, a 429 Too Many Requests will be returned with a

-HTTP header containing the number of seconds until you can retry.
+Retry-After HTTP header containing the number of seconds until you can retry.

-header you can wait for the indicated number of
+By evaluating the Retry-After header you can wait for the indicated number of

 seconds before retrying the same request.
 The following response will also be